 Today’s children are on first-name terms with technology from birth; they learn about the world through technological means and through other games.
 According to recent research, more than a third of children under the age of one use mobile devices in some way.
 Millennials hardly can boast of having had such a technologically advanced infancy.

-Let’s set the record straight on how to make a great kids’ app who are growing up with a smartphone instead of a binky.
+Let’s set the record straight on how to build an educational app for kids who are growing up with a smartphone instead of a binky.
 What factors do you need to consider and how can you ethically and effectively monetize a children’s app and access the $2.2 billion kids app market.

 Who are the decision-makers, or whom should your app target?